Jacques Kallis: Personal life

 Kallis shared a close relationship with his father, Henry, whom Kallis cited as his primary influence.
 His sister Janine Kallis, five years his junior, was a cheerleader in Indian Premier League 2009 and is also a physiotherapist based in East London.
 When it was discovered that his father had terminal cancer, Kallis took time out of cricket to be with his father:

 We heard something was wrong with my dad during the [2003] World Cup.
 He started feeling unwell and then, out of the blue, we were told he only had a few months to live.
 It was a huge shock because we've always been a very close family.
 I missed the first couple of Tests in England that year so I could be at home with him.
 It was obviously the saddest time of my life but those last weeks were maybe some of the most beautiful.
 It gave me a chance to say thank you and goodbye.
 After a while, I realized how lucky I was to do that.
 It's far harder if a parent is taken away before you have that time together.
 So his death put cricket in perspective for me.
 It's just a game – and a very simple game if you keep your mind straight.

 In January 2019, Kallis married Charlene Engels.
-The couple has a son, Joshua Henry Kallis, born on 11 March 2020.
+The couple has a son, born on 11 March 2020.

 Jacques Kallis Scholarship Foundation

-The Jacques Kallis Scholarship Foundation was established in Kallis' benefit year to combine the academic and life skills programs of existing school structures with funding and mentoring support from Jacques Kallis.
+The Jacques Kallis Scholarship Foundation was established in Kallis's benefit year to combine the academic and life skills programs of existing school structures with funding and mentoring support from Jacques Kallis.
 The Foundation with its partners hopes to provide talented youngsters the opportunity to reach their full sporting and academic potential.

 Currently, the Foundation sponsors 2 boys from Wynberg Boys', 2 boys from Pretoria Boys High School, 2 from Maritzburg College, and 2 from Selborne College.
 Jacques Kallis participates in annual fundraising events for his Foundation, to which he invites fellow South African celebrities and cricketers like Mark Boucher and André Nel.